We began homeschooling by accident.

 6:30 Bedtime Routine

-Daily things like breakfast, brushing teeth, getting dressed , household chores still need to happen and so does learning time.
+Daily things like breakfast, brushing teeth, getting dressed, household chores still need to happen and so does learning time.
 If you prefer a schedule or need a plan set your focus on observing the amount of minutes your child can focus or sustain an enjoyable learning activity.
+They will build stamina & focus as they get older so make adjustments as necessary.

 Play time is learning time or at least it should be!